itk-devops/docker-obs/README.md

 # Logging server

-This is a docker setup to get loki and grafana runing with traefik labels to proxy access to it.
+This is a docker setup to get loki and grafana running with traefik labels to proxy access to it.

+This is currently necessary, at least on linux, to get the official containers running.

 ```shell
 sudo chmod -R 777 .docker/data/loki